Closing the Gender Gap in STEM

 Girls attending Girls STEM Summit will:

-- Hear an inspirational keynote speech by a woman leader in a STEM field
+- Hear an inspirational keynote speech by a female leader in a STEM field.

 Girls STEM Summit Goals:

 - Impact and bridge the gap between girls’ passion for the topics and helping them find their way to successful STEM careers.